 By the end of this decade, it’s estimated that 8.3 billion plastic straws will have polluted our world’s beaches.
 There are many different alternatives to plastic straws including metal, glass and silicone.
 Use whatever works best for you!
 We’ve found great plastic-free straw options from Terrain and Goop.

 Around 6 billion cups are used for coffee every single year.
 If an individual purchases a disposable cup every day, this creates about 23 pounds of waste per year.
 You may think they’re recyclable, but since most of these cups are lined with plastic, they can be hard to recycle.
 Plastic coffee cups can be recycled, need to be thoroughly rinsed to be recycled properly, which often doesn’t happen when you’re on the go.
 You can find great alternatives like KeepCup or Stojo.

 New Habit: Using reusable shopping bags

 Fewer than one in seven plastic bags are actually recycled.
-It’s also estimated that plastic bags have a 12 minute lifespan.
-Additionally, most recycling facilities don’t accept softer items, which includes plastic bags.
+It’s also estimated that plastic bags have a 12-minute lifespan.
+Additionally, most recycling facilities don’t accept softer items, which include plastic bags.
 Always check your closest recycling center to get more information.
 You can swap those out with options like Junes Bags or Baggu.